Import

 Important

-Before you create a Secrets Manager secret, make sure that the SageMaker execution role that you're using for Amazon SageMaker Studio Classic has permissions to create and update secrets in Secrets Manager.
+Before you create a Secrets Manager secret, make sure that the SageMaker AI execution role that you're using for Amazon SageMaker Studio Classic has permissions to create and update secrets in Secrets Manager.
 For more information about adding permissions, see Example: Permission to create secrets.

 For Okta and Ping Federate, the following is the format of the secret: